 Moving to sustainability, there’s clearly been a lot more focus recently on the damage that (micro)plastics are inflicting on our natural environments.
 Many regions, including the European Union, are working on directives to oblige companies to limit their use of (micro)plastics.
 This influences banknote substrate manufacture too, especially the use of polymer-based films and coatings.
 A further sustainability aspect, however, is the core material of the substrate.
 “At Louisenthal, we use waste from the textile industry – short-fibre cotton that can’t be used for clothing or furnishings and would otherwise be discarded,” explains Astrid Drexler, Product Manager at Louisenthal.
 “This is sustainability at its best – what’s waste for another industry is a valuable raw material for us,” she adds.
-The company is committed to maximizing sustainability: its strategy is to use as little plastic as possible and as much cotton as necessary to ensure strength and a long lifespan for its banknote substrates.
+The company is committed to maximizing sustainability: its strategy is to use as little plastic and as much cotton as possible to ensure strength and a long lifespan for its banknote substrates.

 Security – a top priority